pvorona/observable/README.md

   // const c = observable(3)
   // const computed = compute([a, b, c], (a, b, c) => a + b + c)
   // computed.get() === 1 + 2 + 3
-  compute,
+  // result is cached and won't be recomputed until
+  // any of the dependencies change compute,

   // Same as `compute` but performed once per frame at most